64kramsystem/personal_notes/topics/fyrox.md

     .build(graph)
 ```

-This makes it easier to create nodes for 2d games.
-Use it as root node, and attach/detach sprite nodes are required; the only transform they need is a local scale to the sprite size.
+On a fixed-screen 2d game, on can use the camera as root node, and attach/detach sprite nodes are required; the only transform they need is a local scale to the sprite size.
+It's still easier though, to use the background texture as root node.

 ## Transforms